kohantikanath/TodoListApp/README.md

 # TodoListApp

-A simple Todo List application built with React Native, featuring a Todo List screen and a Completed Tasks screen.
-The app uses `react-native-paper` for UI components and `react-native-vector-icons` for icons.
+A simple and intuitive Todo List Application built using React Native and Expo CLI, designed to manage and track your tasks efficiently.
+This project features separate screens for managing all tasks and viewing completed tasks.

 ## Features